bennettpe/fullstack-frameworks-django-website/README.md

 * [Bootstrap](https://getbootstrap.com/) is a framework for building responsive, mobile-first websites.
 * [Bootstrap-Magnify](https://github.com/marcaube/bootstrap-magnify) is a small js plugin to enhance porte-folios and image galleries.
 * [Bootswatch](https://bootswatch.com/sandstone/) is a free bootstrap theme.
-* [Boto3](https://pypi.org/project/boto3/) is a software development kit (SDK) designed to improve the use of the Python programming language in Amazon Web Services.
+* [Boto3](https://pypi.org/project/boto3/) is a software development kit (SDK) designed to improve the use of the Python programming language in AWS.
 * [Botocore](https://pypi.org/project/botocore/) is a Low-level, data-driven core of boto 3.
 * [Certifi](https://pypi.org/project/certifi/) is a Python package for providing Mozilla's CA Bundle.
 * [Chardet](https://pypi.org/project/chardet/) is a Universal encoding detector for Python 2 and 3